Amazon Glacier Storage Classes

 Direct uploads to Amazon S3 Glacier

-You may configure S3 Browser to automatically apply the Glacier storage class for files during uploading.
+You may configure S3 Browser to automatically apply the GLACIER and DEEP_ARCHIVE storage classes for files during uploading.

 This can be configured via Default Http Headers.